-The National Reporting and Learning System (NRLS) figures for October 2019 to March 2020 were published in October 2020.
-The number of patient safety incidents reported by BEH to the NRLS during this period decreased by 3% (174 incidents) compared to the previous six-month period but increased by 6% when compared to the same period in 2018-19.
+The NRLS figures for October 2019 to March 2020 were published in October 2020.
+The number of patient safety incidents reported by BEH to NRLS during this period decreased by 3% (174 incidents) compared to the previous six month period but increased by 6% when compared to the same period in 2018-19.